ucsc-ospo/ucsc-ospo.github.io/content/post/osre/index.md

 title: "🧪 Open Source Research Experience"
 subtitle: "Matching researchers with summer students and sponsors."
 summary: "The Open Source Research Experience (OSRE) program by the Open Source Program Office (OSPO) UC Santa Cruz provides support for undergraduate and graduate students contributing to open source research efforts.
 The goal of the program is to seed contributor communities of open source research efforts and to help make computational research efforts reproducible.
 With this program the OSPO participates as mentor organization in [Google Summer of Code](https://summerofcode.withgoogle.com) and other outreach and sponsorship programs.
-OSRE 2023 introduces the [**Summer of Reproducibility**](/sor). "
+The OSRE 2023 introduced the **Summer of Reproducibility** ([2023](/sor23), [2024](/sor24))."
 authors: [slieggi,carlosm]
 tags: [ospo]
 categories: [programs]